metaperson/PyFontoBene/README.md

-# simple 2 steps needed to drawing text.
+# Simple 2 steps needed to drawing text.

 1. load the font file.